AdobeDocs/campaign-web.en/help/v8/workflows/activities/about-activities.md

 The following activities are specific to organizing and executing workflows.
 Their main task is to coordinate the other activities:

+* The [Scheduler](scheduler.md) activity allows you to schedule when the workflow gets started.
 * The [And-join](and-join.md) activity allows you to synchronize multiple execution branches of a workflow.
 * The **End** activity allows you to graphically mark the end of a workflow.
 This activity has no functional impact and is therefore optional.
 * The [Fork](fork.md) activity allows you to create outbound transitions to start several activities at the same time.